NExST-RnDLabs/NadiaRS/README.md

 If you would like to contribute to this project, then please create your own branch and name the branch clearly.
 Once the work is done in the branch then do 'pull request' and send an email to 'nexst.rndlabs@gmail.com'.

 ## 5. Make your own Rules/Policies
 Please have a look at a file of testing rule.
 Within the example file, all indented rules uses 'Tab' key for indentation.
 The rule scanner considers of an indented rule as a child rule of previous rule in a rule text.
+All relevant steps to make your own rules are described in a number of '.png' files in the project named 'Nadia Rule Generation STEP 1....7', Hence please refer to steps when you create your own rules.

 ## 6. How does it work
 There is a number of key components as follows;